splunk/public-o11y-docs/gdi/get-data-in/application/java/performance.rst

 ..  image:: /_images/performance/java/test-env.png
    :alt: Diagram of the test environment

 The ``petclinic-rest`` microservice runs on OpenJDK version 11.0.11, with no additional arguments except ``-javaagent``, with no heap limits specified.
 AlwaysOn Profiling uses the JDK Flight Recorder subsystem.
-System updates, AWS daemons, and unnecessary system processes are disabled or removed to reduce errors.
+System updates, AWS daemons, and unnecessary system processes are deactivated or removed to reduce errors.
 The G1 Garbage Collector is the default for java 11 and is used across all tests.

 Hardware configuration
 -----------------------------------------------